learn-co-curriculum/dsc-linear-regression-section-intro-v2-5/README.md

 ## Linear Regression

-In this section we're going to introduce our first machine learning model - linear regression.
+In this section, we're going to introduce our first machine learning model - linear regression.
 It's really just a fancy way of saying "(straight) line of best fit", but it will introduce a number of concepts that will be important as you continue to learn about more sophisticated models.

 ## Covariance and Correlation

 We start the section by covering covariance and correlation, both of which relate to how likely two variables are to change together.
-For example, with houses, it wouldn't be too surprising if the number of rooms and the price of a house were correlated (in general, more rooms == more expensive).
+For example, with houses, it wouldn't be too surprising if the number of rooms and the price of a house was correlated (in general, more rooms == more expensive).

 ## Statistical Learning Theory